JohnWinter13/CS1XA3/Project01/README.md

 Finds Haskell and Python files in the repo that fail to compile and puts them into compile_fail.log

+Note: Will overwrite compile_fail.log when run

 ## 5. Download 1XA3 Slides (Custom Feature)

 `./project_analyze.sh slides`

-Sends a curl to retrieve slide .html from mac1xa3.ca and puts them inside of the slides directory.
+Sends a curl request to retrieve slide .html from mac1xa3.ca and puts them inside of the slides directory.